 So this sort of begs the question, doesn’t it?
 If Facebook is such a hot advertiser, how effective is it?

-This question is particularly compelling, especially to us at Boston Interactive.
+This question is particularly compelling, especially to us at Boston Digital.
 We work with a lot of B2B (business to business) clients, and at first glance, you might think Facebook and B2B advertising are incongruous—they just don’t mix.

 But you may be surprised.